majestrate/debian-lokinet/readme.md

 # debian lokinet

-:warning: builds of this may consume your first born child, use at your own risk :warning:

 repo for building a debian iso with lokinet preinstalled.

+## :warning: builds of this may consume your first born child at this phase of development :warning:

+users are advised to not use this for mission critical use cases.

 ## building